 Xerces Society Endangered Species Conservation Biologist and Western Monarch Lead Emma Pelton recounts her recent experience in Mexico with this photo essay.

-February’s featured staff member has been working on a hedgerow featuring diverse native species in North Carolina.
+February’s featured staff member has been working on a hedgerow incorporating diverse native species in North Carolina.
 Here she reports on its progress and the interesting invertebrates sighted on the plantings!

 There are many reasons to oppose the wall along the southern border—including the loss of habitat for some of our smallest and most important animals.